-- Used to pass objects of unknown type - Extensively used in C interfaces (e.g. malloc, qsort, ...) - Only few operations are defined on void pointers (mainly assignment) - In order to use the pointed-to object, one must cast the void pointer to the required type
+- Used to pass objects of unknown type - Extensively used in C interfaces (e.g. malloc, qsort, ...) - Only few operations are defined on void pointers (mainly assignment) - In order to use the pointed-to object, one must cast the void pointer to the required type static_cast< new_type > (expression)

-The static\cast conversion is used to cast between related types static\cast (2)
+The static_cast conversion is used to cast between related types static_cast (2)